Top 10 Gay Bars & Clubs in San Antonio (2026)

 5. The SA Country Saloon

 The SA Country Saloon is the most uniquely San Antonio bar on this list — a country-western gay bar where Tejano and country music share the jukebox, karaoke nights draw regulars, and drag shows add flair to the mix.
 If you're coming from another city, this is the bar you won't find anywhere else.
-The mix of Tejano music, two-stepping, and queer nightlife reflects San Antonio's cultural identity in a way that no other bar on The Strip quite captures.
+The mix of Tejano music, two-stepping, and queer nightlife reflects San Antonio's cultural identity in a way no other gay bar in town quite captures.
+It's not on The Strip — it's a quick rideshare north on W Hildebrand — but it's worth the trip.

 - Don't miss: Karaoke nights (the crowd gets into it), drag shows with a Tejano-country twist, and the two-step dancing if you're brave enough to try

-- Good to know: The music rotates between country, Tejano, and Top 40 depending on the night.
+- Good to know: Located off The Strip at 1134 W Hildebrand Ave.
+The music rotates between country, Tejano, and Top 40 depending on the night.
 Friendly crowd that loves teaching newcomers to dance.
 Affordable drinks

 Pro Tip